cjo2/cloudfront-invalidator-for-codepipeline/README.md

 * Invalidate the CloudFront Distribution of my last deployment
 * Report the completion status of sending out the invalidation to CodePipeline

-This code does NOT report the status of the invalidation to CodePipeline.
+This code does _not_ report the status of the invalidation to CodePipeline.
 It is assumed that CloudFront will handle invalidation properly after it receives the request.

 ## Setup
+### AWS Lambda

-You will need to set the environment variable DISTRIBUTION_ID to your actual CloudFront distribution id
+1. You will need to set the environment variable DISTRIBUTION_ID to your actual CloudFront distribution id
+2. Make sure that your IAM permissions include the following actions
+    ````
+    "codepipeline:PutJobSuccessResult",
+    "codepipeline:PutJobFailureResult"
+    ````